|Celebrate Independence Day Safely|

 • Leave fireworks to the professionals.
 Do not use consumer fireworks.
 Consumer fireworks include sparklers and firecrackers.
 The tip of a sparkler burns at a temperature of more than 1,200 degrees Fahrenheit, which is hot enough to cause third-degree burns.

 • If you do use consumer fireworks, please DO NOT pick up fireworks that may be left over, they still may be active.
 This is especially important to tell children.

 Facts & Figures

-• In 2018, U.S. hospital emergency rooms treated an estimated 9,100 people for fireworks related injuries; 50% of those injuries were to the extremities and 34% were to the head.
-Children younger than 15 years of age accounted for more than one-third (36%) of the estimated 2018 injuries.
+• U.S. hospital emergency rooms treat an estimated 9,100 people for fireworks related injuries; 50% of those injuries are to the extremities and 34% are to the head.
+Children younger than 15 years of age account for more than one-third (36%) of the estimated annual injuries.

 • On Independence Day in a typical year, far more U.S. fires are reported than on any other day, and fireworks account for two out of five of those fires, more than any other cause of fires.